isomerpages/moe-rosyth/_about-us/School History.md

 In 2001, the school was relocated to Serangoon North Ave 4 to accomodate the increasing student population.
 There are currently almost 2030 students.

-Please click on the following link to view the school's history microsite, which was created as part of the the school's 60th anniversary celebrations.
+Please click on the following link to view the school's e-history microsite, which was created as part of the the school's 60th anniversary celebrations.

 [Click here to visit site](https://rosyth60.wixsite.com/rs60)